DevelopersRising/DevelopersRising/docs/Helping.md

 ## What do you want to do?

-First of thank you very much for decided to contribute to society and make the world a better place.
+First of thank you very much for deciding to contribute to society and make the world a better place.

 Now you have to ask yourself what you enjoy doing and what your skillset is.

-Here are some examples on what you can do:
+Here are some examples of what you can do:
 - Coding
   - Contribute to our repositories, improve the homepage or other projects, start new projects or ideas
 - Writing